Stereo Matching by Self-supervision of Multiscopic Vision: Introduction

 1) We exploit multiple images in a multiscopic structure for training a network to predict the disparity maps without the need for ground-truth depth.
 Optimization is built from the mutual supervision between confident areas of disparities obtained from different center-surround image pairs.

-2) We build a new dataset of multiscopic images of 1200 scenes rendered in 3D engines and 100 scenes captured in real-world with our multiscopic cameras.
-Trained on only synthetic images, our model can be generalized to perform well on the real-world data.
+2) We build a new dataset of multiscopic images of 1200 scenes rendered in 3D engines and 100 scenes captured in the real world with our multiscopic cameras.
+Trained on only synthetic images, our model can be generalized to perform well on real-world data.

 3) The experiment shows that our model outperforms other unsupervised approaches for stereo matching by a large margin and is comparable to supervised methods when generalized to unseen data.